 Support for Individuals

-For trusts having a taxation year ending on December 31, 2019, the return filing due date will be deferred until May 1, 2020.
+For trusts having a taxation year ending on December 31, 2019, the return filing due date was deferred until May 1, 2020.

 Alberta Government Measures: